DISH vs. Xfinity TV

 A better DVR and lower, long-term pricing make DISH the winner.

 DISH’s four TV plans don’t vary that much (the DVR is the same for all), but we think the America’s Top 120+ plan should meet most people’s needs.
-It has sports channels and 21 of the 25 most popular cable channels1 (FX, ESPN, USA, TNT, etc.).
-If you’re wondering, you can check the channels in each plan using DISH’s channel guide.
+It has sports channels and 22 of the 25 most popular cable channels1 (FX, ESPN, USA, TNT, etc.).
+If you’re wondering, you can check the channel lineup in each plan.

 Turns out you pay more for Xfinity in the long run.

-Comcast Xfinity adds a handful of monthly fees to its monthly service price.
-It has a local channels fee, a regional sports fee, and more.
+Xfinity adds a handful of monthly fees to its monthly service price.
+It has a broadcast fee, a regional sports fee, and more.

-Yes, DISH requires a 2-year contract, which we don’t like, but if you’re living in a home and putting down roots, commitment doesn’t seem like such a big deal.
-Plus, DISH’s 2-year contract saves money because its prices are guaranteed for the length of the contract, whereas Xfinity’s prices increase after the first year of service.
+If you’re living in a home and putting down roots, however, the commitment of a long-term contract doesn’t seem like such a big deal—especially if it helps trim your bill.
+Plus, DISH’s 2-year contract guarantees your price for the length of the contract, whereas Xfinity’s prices increase after the first year of service.

 Don’t get us wrong—we give Xfinity points for offering no-contract TV service.
 (Some of us at Reviews.org had to get no-contract Xfinity service because of commitment phobia.)
-However, Xfinity’s no-contract service is more expensive than its contract service—usually about $5–10 more a month.
+However, like DISH, Xfinity’s no-contract service is more expensive than its contract service—usually about $10 more a month.

-We checked which plans from DISH and Comcast Xfinity include the 25 most popular cable channels (by viewer count), and it turns out that the cheaper plans include most, if not all, of the top 25 channels.
+We checked which plans from DISH and Xfinity include the 25 most popular cable channels (by viewer count), and it turns out that the cheaper plans include most of the top 25 channels.

 - Though pricing seems comparable, DISH will save you money with a long-term contract.

-Which has better equipment and features, DISH or Comcast Xfinity?
+Which has better equipment and features, DISH or Xfinity?

-DISH’s Hopper 3 DVR records eight times as much as Comcast Xfinity’s X1 DVR.
+DISH’s Hopper 3 DVR records eight times as much as Xfinity’s X1 DVR.

-Sure, 60 recording hours may be more than enough for one person, but what if you’re sharing the DVR, or you’re a movie fanatic, or you just never want to delete past seasons of Archer?
+Sure, 60 recording hours may be more than enough for one person, but what if you’re sharing the DVR, or you’re a movie fanatic, or you just never want to delete past seasons of Brooklyn Nine-Nine?